 VIP Experience Individual Tickets $275 Each

-It is a spectacular, fun, laughter filled runway show that gets beautiful women together who are cancer overcomers and life thrivers to walk the catwalk as models.
+It is a spectacular, fun, laughter filled runway show that gets beautiful people together who are cancer overcomers and life thrivers to walk the catwalk as models and role models.

 These exceptional women are literally flooded with love and gifts as their friends and family show their support by attending and cheering them on.